HORIZON CITY PD

 6. Psychological Examination (MMPI), a state mandated examination must be successfully completed by all selected applicants.

 7. Medical Examination with Drug Screen is necessary in order to determine fitness for duty, lack of drug use, and ensure compliance city policy and state law.
+Once all of these steps are successfully completed, an applicant may be hired by the Horizon City Police Department.

 An applicant who will become an officer is required to be in acceptable physical and mental condition to perform his/her duties under physically demanding conditions.
 The following specific requirements must be met and maintained throughout the entire selection process: